 There’s no question that the go-to in modern data center designs is now a common architecture of an IP fabric to provide base connectivity, overlaid with EVPN-VXLAN to provide end-to-end networking.
+IP fabrics are a recognition that the global Internet itself represents the most scalable and resilient communications infrastructure the world has ever known.
 This blog introduces the solution.

 Quick Start – Get Hands On